gilbertorgit/jnpr_apstra_kvm/README.md

   - root/juniper123
   - lab/lab123
 - Lab Network IP and Interface information:
-  - 192.168.122.0/24 -> (You can change it by editing the python script)
+  - 192.168.122.0/24 -> defaul KVM bridge network (You can change it by editing the python script)
   - virbr0 - default KVM bridge interface
 - When creating the topology from scratch, you will need to configure your AOS Server.
-See "Apstra_Installation" Folder
+Please see "Apstra_Installation" Folder
   - https://portal.apstra.com/docs/configure_aos.html

 ## Pre-requisites configs